Don Henley: Personal life

-In 1974, Henley became involved with Loree Rodkin, and the breakup of their relationship was the inspiration for the song "Wasted Time" and parts of the lyrics for "Hotel California".
-Late in 1975, Henley started dating Fleetwood Mac singer Stevie Nicks as her relationship with Lindsey Buckingham came to an end.
-The relationship lasted on and off for around two years.
-Nicks later wrote a song "Sara" that Henley claimed was about their unborn child, for which Nicks had an abortion.
-Henley then began a three-year-long relationship with actress/model and Bond girl Lois Chiles.
+In 1974, Henley became involved with Lorelei Shellist, and the break-up of their relationship was the inspiration for the song "Wasted Time" and parts of the lyrics for "Hotel California".
+Late in 1975, Henley started dating Fleetwood Mac singer Stevie Nicks as her relationship with bandmate Lindsey Buckingham came to an end.
+The relationship lasted on and off for around two years, and Henley claimed that Nicks wrote her song "Sara" about their unborn child.
+Nicks ultimately made a decision to have an abortion.
+Henley then began a three-year-long relationship with the actress and fashion model and Bond girl Lois Chiles.